Fort Belvoir

 Fort Belvoir (/ˈbɛlvwɑr/ BEL-vwar) is a United States Army installation and a census-designated place (CDP) in Fairfax County, Virginia, United States.
 It was developed on the site of the former Belvoir plantation, seat of the prominent Fairfax family for whom Fairfax County was named.
-It was known as Camp A. A. Humphreys from 1917 to 1935 and Fort Belvoir afterward.
+It was known as Camp A. A. Humphreys from 1917 to 1935.

 Fort Belvoir is home to a number of significant United States military organizations.
-With nearly twice as many workers as The Pentagon, Fort Belvoir is the largest employer in Fairfax County.
-Fort Belvoir comprises three geographically distinct areas: main base, Davison Army Airfield, and Fort Belvoir North.
+With nearly twice as many workers as the Pentagon, Fort Belvoir is the largest employer in Fairfax County.
+Fort Belvoir comprises three geographically distinct areas: the main base, Davison Army Airfield, and Fort Belvoir North.

 History

 Plantation

-The Fort Belvoir site was originally the home of William Fairfax, the cousin and land agent of Thomas Fairfax, 6th Lord Fairfax of Cameron the proprietor of the Northern Neck, which stood on land now part of the base.
-William Fairfax purchased the property in 1738 when his cousin arranged for him to be appointed customs agent (tax collector) for the Potomac River, and William erected an elegant brick mansion overlooking the river, moving in with his family in 1740.
+The Fort Belvoir site was originally the home of William Fairfax, the cousin and land agent of Thomas Fairfax, 6th Lord Fairfax of Cameron, the proprietor of the Northern Neck, which stood on land now part of the base.
+William Fairfax purchased the property in 1738, when his cousin arranged for him to be appointed customs agent (tax collector) for the Potomac River, and William erected an elegant brick mansion overlooking the river, moving in with his family in 1740.
 Lord Fairfax came to America in 1747 and stayed less than a year at the Belvoir estate before moving to Greenway Court.
 The Fairfax family lived at Belvoir for over 30 years, but eldest son (and heir) George William Fairfax sailed to England on business in 1773, never to return.
 The manor home was destroyed by fire in 1783.

 The ruins of the Belvoir Mansion and the nearby Fairfax family grave site are listed on the National Register of Historic Places.